 In some instances under managed care, providers are capitated for all the costs of care, including injectable medications.
 They may receive a monthly per member per month (PMPM) payment and no additional reimbursement for specific services rendered.
 Alternatively, some commercial payers may require physicians to obtain Synvisc-One and SYNVISC through specialty pharmacies.
 In these cases, physicians neither bill nor receive payment for the product; rather, payers reimburse the specialty pharmacies directly for the product and physicians need only bill for their professional services.

-Using a specialty pharmacy allows you to focus on patient care by eliminating the financial risk that carrying inventory for your commercial patients can pose.
+Using a specialty pharmacy allows you to focus on patient care by potentially limiting the financial risk that carrying inventory for your commercial patients can pose.

 Use the reimbursement-map to search for options each commercial payer has available.